davosmith/moodle-assignsubmission_pdf/README.txt

   page should have been updated.

 ==Known issues==
 There is no way to annotate the PDFs without JavaScript.
+Backup & restore will not transfer coversheet templates to a different site (it will work fine on a single site).
+This is a limitation of the assignment backup & restore process.

 ==Thanks==
 This makes use of GhostScript and the FPDI and TCPDF libraries